griccardos/toprs/README.md

 ## toprs
-Cross platform alternative top with a focus on analysing memory usage.
+Cross platform alternative to `top` with a focus on analysing memory usage.
 In addition to each process having only their memory usage, it also has the sum of all child process memory usage.

 ## running